horuslabsio/Starknet-Scaffold/Readme.md

 ### Contract Section

 Scripts exists to make your life easier!
-A missing script you'd like to see? open a PR to update this section
+Here are available scripts and features:
 | Feature | Available |
 | :---: | :---: |
 | Build Contract | ✅ |